felipemaiapolo/wsbounds/README.md

 Programmatic Weak Supervision (PWS) enables supervised model training without direct access to ground truth labels by leveraging weak labels from heuristics, crowdsourcing, or pre-trained models.
 However, evaluating these models is challenging because traditional metrics such as accuracy, precision, and recall require labeled data.
 This repository introduces our implementation of a novel method for evaluating weakly supervised models by framing the task as a **partial identification problem**.
 Using Fréchet bounds, we estimate reliable performance bounds for key metrics—such as accuracy, precision, recall, and F1-score—without requiring labeled data.
 Our approach leverages scalable convex optimization to compute these bounds efficiently, even in high-dimensional settings.
 This framework provides a robust and practical solution for assessing model quality in weak supervision scenarios, overcoming core limitations in existing evaluation techniques.

-##  Quick start

-Please check our [demo](https://github.com/felipemaiapolo/wsbounds/blob/main/notebooks/demo.ipynb) on how to use our method to evaluate a classifier trained using PWS to hate speech detection.

 ## Installation

 To use the code in this repository, clone the repo and create a conda environment using: